Business rates revaluation 2023

 Government autumn statement 2022

-The government announced a number of steps to help ratepayers when the revaluation comes into effect on 1 April 2023.
-We will put further information about how this affects businesses on our website, once further details are received.
+The government announced a number of steps to help ratepayers when the revaluation came into effect on 1 April 2023.

 The main steps to provide assistance to businesses are: